willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 The stronger competition effect of conspecific over heterospecific was consistent for almost all species in both growth and survival models.
 Only two species for growth and three for survival among the 31 presented heterospecific competition stronger than conspecific.
 Moreover, *Fagus grandifolia* and *Thuja occidentalis* exhibited positive density dependence for the survival model.
-For recruitment, the effect of total stand density increased with shade intolerance among the species (Figure SX).
+For recruitment, the effect of total stand density increased with shade intolerance among the species (Figure S11).

 ![Posterior distribution for the conspecific (red) and heterospecific (blue) density dependence for each class of shade tolerance [@burns1990silvics].
 The more negative the $\beta$, the stronger the competition effect.](manuscript/figs/crossComp.png){#fig:crossComp width=100%}

-The distribution of optimal MAT ($\xi_{MAT}$) and MAP ($\xi_{MAP}$) for the 31 species revealed that the optimal climates for growth, survival, and recruitment were rarely located at the center of the species ranges (Figure SX and SX).
+The distribution of optimal MAT ($\xi_{MAT}$) and MAP ($\xi_{MAP}$) for the 31 species revealed that the optimal climates for growth, survival, and recruitment were rarely located at the center of the species ranges (Figure S12 and S13).
 Furthermore, most species exhibited some degree of demographic compensation, that is, the opposing responses to the environment between demographic rates [@Villellas2015].
 Lastly, the climate breadth ($\sigma$) determined how flat or narrow the performance of species was across MAT and MAP.
 We found among all species that niche breadth increased with range size, demonstrating that species with more range occupancy had larger niche breadths.